-Who is responsible to clear away fly posting?
+Who is responsible for clearing away fly posting?

 We have a legal duty to remove fly posting from public buildings.
 We will not remove fly posting from private buildings but we may ask the property owner to remove it in certain circumstances.

 If you see companies that are using fly posting as a form of advertising you could write to them and complain.
 The more complaints they receive from the public, the greater chance they have of understanding the public are unhappy with them spoiling their community.